jcobfx/RepoREST/README.md

-# RepoREST
+# RepoInfo

-RepoREST is a RESTful API for retrieving GitHub repository information.
+RepoInfo is a RESTful API for retrieving GitHub repository information.
 It provides a simplified interface to fetch non-forked repositories and their branches for a specified GitHub user.

 ## Overview